Finger and thumb anatomy

 Finger function involves a complex interaction among multiple joints, flexor and extensor tendons, and supporting fascia and ligaments [1-6].
-Each of the digits, except the thumb, has three phalanges with three hinged joints: distal interphalangeal (DIP), proximal interphalangeal (PIP), and metacarpophalangeal (MCP) (figure 1).
-Joint stability is provided by the structure of the phalanges, joint capsule, radial and ulnar collateral ligaments and dorsal and palmar ligaments (figure 2).
+Each of the digits, except the thumb, has three phalanges with three hinged joints: distal interphalangeal (DIP), proximal interphalangeal (PIP), and metacarpophalangeal (MCP) (figure 1), with a fingernail at the dorsal end (figure 2 and picture 1 and figure 3).
+Joint stability is provided by the structure of the phalanges, joint capsule, radial and ulnar collateral ligaments and dorsal and palmar ligaments (figure 4).

 Flexion and extension are the primary movements of the fingers.
 Abduction and adduction can be performed at the MCP joints.
 The thumb is capable of opposition, abduction, adduction, and retropulsion, in addition to flexion and extension.
-The thumb is discussed below.
-(See 'Thumb anatomy' below.)
-Tables and diagrams summarizing the movements and innervation of the fingers and thumb are provided (figure 3 and figure 4 and figure 5 and table 1 and table 2 and table 3).
+The thumb is discussed below (see 'Thumb anatomy' below).
+Tables and diagrams summarizing the movements and innervation of the fingers and thumb are provided (figure 5 and figure 6 and figure 7 and table 1 and table 2 and table 3).

 - Doyle JR. Anatomy of the finger flexor tendon sheath and pulley system.
 J Hand Surg Am 1988; 13:473.

 - Doyle JR. Anatomy of the flexor tendon sheath and pulley system: a current review.
 J Hand Surg Am 1989; 14:349.

 - Loda G. Atlas of Thumb and Finger Reconstruction.
 Georg Thieme Verlag; Universidad del Salvador, Buenos Aires, Argentina 1999.